 LESSON #3: EGO IS THE ENEMY

-On the drive home from the retreat I bought and listened to Ryan Halidays book Ego Is The Enemy.
+On the drive home from the silent retreat, I bought and listened to Ryan Holiday’s book Ego Is The Enemy.
 It really helped me clarify a lot of what I was thinking about in terms of ego while on the retreat.
 I set extremely high expectations for myself as I’m sure you do too and when I fail to reach them it’s easy for me to beat myself up about it.

 I expect to be the perfect boyfriend, the perfect coach, have the perfect body, earn over 100k per year, and so on and so on.
 When I fail to meet my high expectations it’s easy for me to shut down, avoid my reality, and bury myself in distractions.
 It’s a right cross right to the face of my ego and I can’t handle it.

 I don’t want to lower my expectations and neither should you.
 That’s not the answer.
 Instead, we need to fall in love with the process of pursuing those things.
-Fall in love with the failures, the disappointments, and struggles.
-Learn from the broken hearts, the failed businesses, and the shitty 30 day fitness challenges we screw up.
+Fall in love with the failures, disappointments, and struggles.
+Learn from the broken hearts, the failed businesses, and the shitty 30-day fitness challenges we screw up.

 LESSON #4: REST AND CHECKOUT EVERY ONCE IN A WHILE